Integrative Holistic Therapies

 ARCHETYPES & PERSONALITIES - Each person is born with a personality that is enhanced by life experiences and learned values.
 Alfred Adler believed we develop our worldview around the age of 10.
 Archetypes and personality traits are explored in sessions seeking to learn more about our light and shadow sides, strengths and weaknesses, and personal values.
 You may choose to work with archetype cards or complete a personality assessment to explore your personality traits and how they fit in with your lifestyle and future goals.

 FAITH, RELIGION, AND SPIRITUALITY - We all have personal beliefs, cultural beliefs, and traditional beliefs regarding spirituality.
 These beliefs are built on faith, experience, and intuitiveness.
 Many of us have connections with a higher power and/or spiritual energy.
 To some this can be God, Jesus, Buddha, angels, spirit guides or another higher power in the Universe.
 I believe our spirit within us is connected to something greater than ourselves and that our spirits live on after death.
 I enjoy working with clients in creating an atmosphere in counseling where your beliefs (not mine) are honored and explored.
 This aspect is essential to mental wellness and can bring about a fuller healing and guidance toward treatment goals.
 You may choose to work with angel affirmation cards, prayerful meditation, or talk about spiritual experiences or challenges in your life.
-My office, counseling practice and personal spiritual beliefs only allow for light and love.
+My office, counseling practice and personal spiritual beliefs only allow the presence of light and love.

 Peaceful Mind Therapy of Florida - 1185 Immokalee Road, Suite 220 - Naples, FL 34110 (239) 302-7801